Different Types of Walkers for Elderly and Handicapped

 Different Types of Walkers for the Elderly and Handicapped

-There are a number of different types of walkers used by the elderly and/or those who are handicapped.
+There are a number of different types of walkers for elderly used by the elderly and/or those who are handicapped.
 One size does not fit all.
 What works for one, may not work for another.
 Some require lots of support while others may not require much at all.
-So, here is a list of different walkers and important information about each type.
+So, here is a list of different walkers for the elderly and important information about each type.

 Two-in-One and Three-in-One Walkers

-2 in 1 walkers are not just your average walker.
+2 in 1 walker is not just your average walker.
 These walkers can be converted into wheelchairs as well.
-This type of walker is convenient for those who like to be independent, but also would like to be able to have mobility while sitting or being transported.
+This type of walker is convenient for those who like to be independent but also would like to be able to have mobility while sitting or being transported.

 Standard walkers are the most basic type of walker available.
 This type of walker has four legs and provides stability, a step up from a basic cane.
 This type of walker is appropriate for those who do not wish to have wheels and seating options.
 For those who just need a little support and do not wish to have mobility with wheels, this type of walker is great for control and stability with each step.
 Standard walkers are among the cheapest to afford.